Understand calling in Microsoft Teams

 Follow the instructions in Assign, change, or remove a phone number for a user, to assign phone numbers and emergency addresses to users.

 For the assigned phone numbers to show up in Teams, you must update the user’s office phone number in Azure Active Directory (Azure AD).
-You can edit this attribute in the Office 365 Admin center if the user was created directly in Office 365 or Azure AD).
+You can edit this attribute in the Microsoft 365 Admin center if the user was created directly in Office 365 or Azure AD).
 If the user is synchronized from on-premises Active Directory, you must use on-premises Active Directory to update the office phone number attribute.

 7. Optional: Assign Calling Identity settings to users